sergey-chukhno/TileTwister/docs/implementation_plan.md

 ## User Review Required
 > [!NOTE]
-> **Portability strategy**: We will use CMake + a package manager (likely `vcpkg` or CMake's `FetchContent`) to handle SDL2 and GTest.
+> **Portability strategy**: We will use CMake + a package manager (CMake's `FetchContent`) to handle SDL2 and GTest.
 This ensures your Windows teammates can just run `camke` and it works, without needing Docker containers which struggle with GUI apps.

 ## Proposed Milestones